All Episodes

 Welcome back.

-El Rushmore behind the golden EIB microphone.
+El Rushbow behind the Golden EIB microphone.

-Sets a goal of reducing the amount of salt in packaged and restaurant food by 25% over the next five years.
+The plan for which the city of New York claims support from health agencies in other cities and states sets a goal of reducing the amount of salt in packaged and restaurant food by 25% over the next five years.

 Public health experts say that that would reduce the incidence of high blood pressure and should help prevent some of the strokes and heart attacks associated with it.